 OWASP FIASSE

 The Framework for Integrating Application Security into Software Engineering (FIASSE) is a vendor-neutral approach to embedding security directly into the software engineering discipline.
 FIASSE (pronounced /feiz/ like ‘phases of the moon’) is a light weight framework that adapts to your existing software development processes.
-FIASSE provides a model and principles to create truly securable software by focusing on core software qualities.
+FIASSE provides a model and principles to create truly securable software by focusing on core software qualities and promoting fundamental Software Engineering capabilities.
 This makes your security efforts more effective, sustainable, and integrated with the development team.

 Fundamentals